What You’ll Learn

-Our inspiration comes from recognizing the vast amount of small business ideas that are sitting on the sidelines of every community.
-Many of these ideas never reach the start-up phase because the process seems too overwhelming or people simply don’t know if they have a viable business idea.
-Our focus is to make the idea of entrepreneurship more approachable, getting aspiring entrepreneurs off the sidelines and into the game to create thriving rural communities
+Our inspiration comes from recognizing the vast number of small business ideas on the sidelines of every community.
+Many of these ideas never reach the start-up phase because the process seems too overwhelming or people don’t know if they have a viable business idea.
+Our focus is to make the concept of entrepreneurship more approachable, getting aspiring entrepreneurs off the sidelines and into the game to create thriving rural communities.

-Trend #1: Here’s How Women In Rural Communities Are UNLEASHING Their Full Potential
+Trend #1: How Women In Rural Communities Are UNLEASHING Their Full Potential

-What we learned is that the way regular programs operate in rural areas didn’t match their needs.
-They will usually be on-site, which can be a total deal-breaker for a parent, particularly with a child under 12:
+We learned that the way “regular” programs operate in rural areas didn’t match their needs.
+Many required participants to be on-site, which can be a total deal-breaker for a parent, particularly with a child under 12:

-- Where will they find a good babysitter?
+- Where can I find a good babysitter?

-The entrepreneurs we worked with were THRILLED because they finally had a place they could study and learn without disrupting their families and children.
+The entrepreneurs we worked with were THRILLED because they finally had a place to study and learn without disrupting their families.

 This Is Why Families Loved The Program.

-Our programs start anywhere from 6pm to 8pm (local time, no matter which timezone) at night using Zoom – a virtual meeting tool.
-This means attendees didn’t need to commute anywhere.
-They could remain with their families, safe at home and on-call–right where their children need them to be!
+Our programs start in the evenings and are delivered through Zoom – a virtual meeting tool.
+This meant attendees didn’t need to commute anywhere.
+They could remain safe at home and on-call with their families–right where their children need them to be!

 The BIGGEST Lesson These Women Taught Us About Rural Development.

-To be clear: we think local development organisations are doing a GREAT job.
+To be clear: we think local development organizations are doing a GREAT job.
 We see the impact of their work every single day.
-We believe stories like the one we shared are undiscovered opportunities, not missteps or mistakes.
+We believe stories like the ones we’ve shared are undiscovered opportunities, not missteps or mistakes.